faradey/madock/README.md

 [![GitHub issues](https://img.shields.io/github/issues/faradey/madock.svg)](https://github.com/faradey/madock/issues)

 ## Description
-`madock` is a local Docker-based environment that allows you to run PHP projects.
+`madock` is a local Docker-based environment that allows you to run web projects.
 This project is written on Golang, and it is distributed under a MIT License.

 ## Key Features